mhewedy/jasync/README.md

 JAsync provides `async` and `await` functions in Java (8+) based on `CompletableFuture`.

-The idea is very basic, `async` and `await` are wrappers on `CompletableFuture`'s methods to give a convenient way to call multiple long-running processes and wait for execution at the end.
+The idea is very basic, `async` and `await` are wrappers around `CompletableFuture`'s methods to give a convenient way to call multiple long-running processes and wait for execution at the end.

->NOTE: It is different from Javascript async/await where in JS the code suspended until the result returned, but here a thread is handling the call(s) and then we block and wait for the result at the end.
+>NOTE: It is different from Javascript async/await where in JS the code is suspended until the result is returned, but here a thread is handling the call(s) and then we block and wait for the result at the end.

+>NOTE: The API of jasync is influenced by the [Task API of Elixir](https://hexdocs.pm/elixir/1.13/Task.html)

-It integrates with spring framework (but don't require it). so if you need to run the async tasks on a Spring `TaskExecutor`, you need to define a bean of type `TaskExecutor` with the name `jasyncTaskExecutor`
+It integrates with the spring framework (but doesn't require it). so if you need to run the async tasks on a Spring `TaskExecutor`, you need to define a bean of type `TaskExecutor` with the name `jasyncTaskExecutor`

 ## Install